Iran-born brothers charged in Sweden with spying for Russia

-COPENHAGEN, Denmark -- Two Iranian-born brothers were charged in Sweden with aggravated espionage for allegedly spying for Russia for around a decade, prosecutors said Friday.
-One of them men worked for Sweden's domestic intelligence agency.
+COPENHAGEN, Denmark -- Two Iranian-born brothers were charged in Sweden with aggravated espionage for allegedly spying for Russia and its military intelligence service GRU for around a decade, prosecutors said Friday.
+One of the men worked for Sweden's domestic intelligence agency.

 Authorities identified them as Peyman Kia, 42, and Payam Kia, 35.
-One of the men was also indicted for the alleged gross unauthorized handling of secret information.
-It wasn't immediately clear which of the brothers it was.
+One of the brothers was also indicted for the alleged gross unauthorized handling of secret information.
+It wasn't immediately clear which of them it was.

 “It has been a complex investigation concerning a crime that is very difficult to investigate and the suspicion concerns very serious criminality directed against Sweden’s intelligence and security system," National Security Unit chief prosecutor Per Lindqvist said.